HDenial/Terminal-Custom/neofetch/readme.md

+Linux:
   These should be under home/.config

+Windows: